kevlar-kt/kevlar/docs/pages/modules/antipiracy/antipiracy.md

 ## Attestation process overview
 When you require an attestation (through `antipiracy.attestate(context)`), kevlar executes the following operations:

 1. The installed package list is queried from the `PackageManager`.
-Make sure to [have the right permissions](privacy.md) to do that;
+Make sure to [have the right permissions](privacy.md) to do that, since from Android 11 you need to add queries in your app's manifest, see the [implement](implementation.md) page;
 2. The test battery is initialized (to match your scan parameters) and ran on all packages, against the precompiled dataset onboard the library;
-3. The results are collected, processed, filtered, and returned.
+3. The results are collected, processed, filtered, and returned in an `AntipiracyAttestation`.

 There is only one type of attestation that can be produced.

-The attestation is returned in `AntipiracyAttestation` (it is a sealed class), which depending on the detection status can be of three types:
+The attestation is returned in `AntipiracyAttestation` (sealed class), which depending on the detection status can be of three types:

 - `Blank`: This is a non-processed status.
 It should not be interpreted, as it does not carry any meaning about the attestation result.
 It is not to be interpreted as `Clear`;
 - `Clear`: The attestation has passed.
 There is nothing to report.
 This means that no installed software has triggered the detection from the battery of tests that have been executed, in compliance with the given scan parameters;